Washington, D.C.

 Press Release

 (Washington D.C.)
-Unix Gallery announces a group exhibition to celebrate America at its 250th founding anniversary, The Great American Round Trip, at The Watergate Hotel.
+Unix Gallery announces a group exhibition to celebrate America at its 250th founding anniversary, The Great American Road Trip, at The Watergate Hotel.

 Curated by Daniela Mercuri, the exhibition features the works of five contemporary American or international artists, including Regine Mahaux, Norbert Brunner, Eduardo Rezende, Johan Galue, and John Grande, forging a diverse and cosmopolitan symposium on the American history and identity.